article gut mood

 Nothing major happened.

-No big conflict.
+No major conflict.

 No obvious reason.